 Organized by: Mitchel J. Colebank (University of South Carolina), Vijay Rajagopal, The University of Melbourne, Australia

-- Ishraq U Ahmed University of Sydney "Free cholesterol toxicity and impaired cell recycling in a lipid-structured model of atherosclerosis"
+- Ishraq U Ahmed University of Sydney "Death out of balance: cell necrosis and defective efferocytosis in a model for early atherosclerotic plaque tissue"

 - Pak-Wing Fok University of Delaware "Impact of Medial Calcification on Arterial Mechanics and Hemodynamics"